tiagodeluna/study-notes/AWS/README.md

 ## AWS Services Overview

+**AWS CLI**

+The AWS CLI (Command Line Interface) is a tool for managing your AWS services using command line.
+It allows you, for example, to automatize the creation and configuration of your EC2 instances via scripts.
+Check the [documentation](https://aws.amazon.com/pt/cli/) for more details.

 **Auto Scaling**

 The Auto Scaling Service allows you to automatically create and delete instances as needed to optimize resource usage, following predetermined scaling policies.

 **CodeDeploy**

-CodeDeploy is a deployment service that enables developers you to perform *Blue Green Deployments* automatically, implementing the *Immutable servers* concept.
+CodeDeploy is a deployment service that enables developers to perform *Blue Green Deployments* automatically, implementing the *Immutable servers* concept.
 Check the [documentation](https://aws.amazon.com/pt/documentation/codedeploy/) for more details.

 **CloudWatch**